 7. Record Progress

-A surefire way to guarantee that you stay on track with your budget is to record your income, expenses, debt reduction, and savings.
+A surefire way to guarantee that you stay on track with your budgeting is to record your income, expenses, debt reduction, and savings.
 Try using a tool like Mint to track your financial achievements.
 Seeing your savings account grow and your debts shrink will keep you motivated and less likely to splurge.

 Devise a budget and stick to it most of the time, and you’re bound for financial freedom.

 A big part of managing your finances is making sure a portion of your income goes to savings.
-As we’ve established, your budget should include a monthly savings goal — an amount that you strive to put away each month to make your future more secure.
+As we’ve established, your budgeting should include a monthly savings goal — an amount that you strive to put away each month to make your future more secure.
 These savings strategies can help you manage your money and stay out of debt.

 Allocate an emergency fund